bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

         # add a line renderer with legend and line thickness to the plot
         p.line(x, y, legend_label="Temp.", line_width=2)

-5. Finally, use the :func:`~bokeh.plotting.show` function to generate your graph and open a web browser to display the generated HTML file.
+5. Finally, use the :func:`~bokeh.io.show` function to generate your graph and open a web browser to display the generated HTML file.

     .. code-block:: python